learn-co-curriculum/phase-4-controller-validations-readme/README.md

 From the controller, `bird.errors` will give a serializable object with all the error messages from our Active Record validations.

-We also included status code of [422 Unprocessable Entity][422], indicating this was a bad request.
+We also included the status code of [422 Unprocessable Entity][422], indicating this was a bad request.

 [422]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422